Perry et al. (2015)

 Ps were divided into 2 groups: high or low empathy – this part of the design was independent measures since their classification was dependent on their level of empathy.
 High or low empathy was operationalised using a 28-item online questionnaire called the Interpersonal Reactivity Index (IRI).

 The IRI has 4 seven-item sub-sections, each assessing a different part of empathy.
-People in the high empathy group (n=20) had scores of 40 and over, while people in the low empathy group (n=20) had scores of 33 or under.
+Ps in the high empathy group (n=20) had scores of 40 and over, whereas people in the low empathy group (n=20) had scores of 33 or under.

 Ps were given the oxytocin and placebo in a randomised order to avoid order effects.
 The order in which they received each solution was counterbalanced.
 During week 1 half of the sample were given nasal drops, and the other group, the placebo.
 During week 2, Ps were given the alternative treatment.
 The double-blind technique was implemented, so the Ps and the experimenter didn’t know which solutions were administered.